hadas8/messaging-system/README.md

 ### Prerequisites
 - Python 3.x installed on your system.
 - Pip package manager.
-- Virtual environment tool (venv) for Python.
+- PostgreSQL installed and running (optional)

 ### Installation Steps
 1. **Clone the repository**